Propagation of Input Uncertainty in Presence of Model-Form Uncertainty: A Multi-fidelity Approach for CFD Applications: Conclusions

 \section{Conclusions}

 Model uncertainties play an important role in computational fluid dynamics and particularly in turbulent flow applications, where first-principle-based direct simulations are prohibitively expensive and thus are not affordable in most practical applications.
-In CFD applications, when propagating input uncertainties to output uncertainty distributions, uncertainties due to the numerical model used in the uncertainty propagation can distort the obtained output uncertainty.
+In CFD applications, when propagating input uncertainties to QoI uncertainty distributions, uncertainties due to the model used in the uncertainty propagation can distort the obtained output uncertainty.
 The effects of the model uncertainties on the results should be properly identified, while, at the same time, sufficient samples should be used to avoid sampling errors.
 In this work we propose a multi-model uncertainty propagation strategy, where model uncertainties are accounted for by using numerical models of different fidelities.
-Specifically, a computationally cheap, low-fidelity model is used to propagate a large ensemble of the input uncertainty distribution, while a computationally expensive, high-fidelity model is used to propagate a small number samples.
-The data obtained from the high-fidelity simulations are used to construct a probabilistic response surface of the model discrepancy.
-The construction is performed using a Bayesian framework and by assuming that the model discrepancy can be described by a Gaussian process.
-Samples from the constructed probabilistic response surface are used to correct the output ensemble propagated by the low-fidelity model and thus correcting the associated biases and distortions.
-This response surface is the posterior distribution of the model discrepancy and is also a Gaussian process.
 Compared to previous work, the proposed method is based on a smaller number of assumptions.
-In particular, Gaussian processes are not assumed for the low- and high-fidelity models themselves and only for the model discrepancy.
-We argue that this assumption is more realistic for practical CFD applications.
-Moreover, while previous authors used the GP based multi-model framework mostly for predictions, in this work, the multi-model framework is used for uncertainty propagation problems of relevance to CFD applications.
+In particular, Gaussian processes are not assumed for the low- and high-fidelity models themselves and only for the model discrepancy, which is more realistic for practical CFD applications.
+Synthetic cases related to CFD applications and a realistic CFD problem are used to demonstrate the merits of the proposed method.
+Simulation results indicate that biases and distortions of the propagated output uncertainty can be significantly reduced by incorporating data from the high-fidelity simulations through the multi-model framework.
+Inflation in the propagated output uncertainty associated with the model uncertainty is quantified (see discussion in Sec.~\ref{sec:realCFDmapping}).
+By incorporating more data from the high-fidelity simulations, the uncertainty inflation can be reduced (see Fig.~\ref{fig:cdfboxcfd}).
+Overall, the results clearly demonstrate that, by combining the low- and high-fidelity models, the multi-model uncertainty propagation strategy leads to significantly improved results compared with what either model can achieve individually.